RichtersFinger/yate/README.md

 ## List of Features

+### Recent Additions
+* **Controls**: The context now menu contains an option `Show Controls` opening a window detailing the controls.
+* **New Log Window**: The log window can now be dragged and resized.
+* **Animated Pointers**: Players and the game master can place animated pointers by holding `Spacebar` and clicking with 'Left Mouse Button'.
+* **Change Indicator on Game Elements**: Game elements that have been changed but not pushed to the server yet are highlighted by a blinking border.

 ### Controls
+Players can open a list of controls with the option `Show Controls` from the context menu.
 * **Move Camera**: Hold `Middle Mouse Button` and drag your mouse to move your view.
 * **Zoom In/Out**: By turning the `Mouse Wheel` you can zoom in and out of the game.
 * **Interact**: You can drag&drop most game elements (if you are permitted to by the game master) or double click with your `Left Mouse Button` to interact (e.g. double clicking on a `Die` will initiate a dice roll, whereas a double click on a `Card` will cause this card to turn over).